 How Many Batteries are Aboard?

 Depending on the size of your boat this can be a large inventory of batteries installed in many locations throughout the hull.

 • Dedicated Cranking battery for your propulsion engines.

 • Separate dedicated cranking battery for your generator.

 • Deep cycle batteries for your house bank and inverter

 • More batteries for your thruster and anchor windlass.

 Maintain your batteries so your boat is ready to go when you are.
-But, if you are not comfortable doing this yet, call Captain Chris and we’ll walk you through your first time.
-772-205-1859…Better yet, join us at Introduction to Boat Systems, a hands on 2-day seminar.
+But, if you are not comfortable checking your batteries yet, Ask Captain Chris and we’ll walk you through your first time.
+772-205-1859…Better yet, join us at Introduction to Boat Systems, a hands on 2-day seminar in Vero Beach FL.